paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-12-webmentions.markdown

 So here's to continued iteration, broken features and a greater willingness to develop this website -- my website -- in public.
 And in that spirit, if you wish to help me test webmentions, this is the place to do it.

-_Note: webmentions are being accepted, but are not displayed currently._

 [1]: https://indiewebcamp.com/2015/Brighton
 [2]: https://indiewebcamp.com/Webmention
 [3]: http://jekyllrb.com